 Working Responsibly with Psychedelics: Contraindications

-Most people step into an Ayahuasca (or any other psychedelics / sacred plant medicine) ceremony with a prepared attitude of courage, curiosity, and an open heart.
+Most people step into a ceremony with psychedelics / sacred plant medicine with a prepared attitude of courage, curiosity, and an open heart.
 But that is not the only preparation it takes to have a safe and worthwhile journey.
-It is not only important that you really feel the call but also that it is the right moment for you to join an Ayahuasca ceremony; aligned with where you are in life.
+It is not only important that you really feel the call but also that it is the right moment for you to join a plantmedicin ceremony; aligned with where you are in life.

 There are situations where I would gently, but clearly, say: don’t do it right now.
 Not yet.
 Not like this.

-Here’s what I want to share with you—things I’ve learned from experience, both personal and professional, to support you taking the first step in making a conscious and informed choice about whether or not to participate in an Ayahuasca journey.
+Here’s what I want to share with you—things I’ve learned from experience, both personal and professional, to support you taking the first step in making a conscious and informed choice about whether or not to participate in a psychedelic journey.
 The second step is of course to reach out and contact us!

 Take your time